juliangut/slim-php-di/README.md

 [![Code Coverage](https://img.shields.io/coveralls/juliangut/slim-php-di.svg?style=flat-square)](https://coveralls.io/github/juliangut/slim-php-di)
 [![Total Downloads](https://img.shields.io/packagist/dt/juliangut/slim-php-di.svg?style=flat-square)](https://packagist.org/packages/juliangut/slim-php-di)

-# Slim3 PHP-DI container integration
+# Slim Framework PHP-DI container integration

-PHP-DI dependency injection container integration for Slim3 Framework.
+PHP-DI dependency injection container integration for Slim Framework.

-Prepares PHP-DI container to fit in Slim3 App by registering default services in the container.

-In order to allow possible services out there expecting the container to be `Slim\Container` and thus implementing `ArrayAccess`, it has been added to the container as well.
-You are encouraged to use ArrayAccess syntax for assignment instead of PHP-DI `set` method if you plan to reuse your code with default container.
+In order to allow possible services out there expecting the container to be `Slim\Container` (Pimple) and thus implementing `ArrayAccess`, it has been added to default PHP-DI container.
+You are encouraged to use array syntax for assignment instead of PHP-DI `set` method if you plan to reuse your code with default container.

 ## Installation